guoweiwuorgin/Gradient_BN_food_code/README.md

   - tidyverse
   - ggplot2
   - rmarkdown
-  - [Add any additional R packages used in your scripts]
 - MATLAB (R2019b or later) with toolboxes:
   - Statistics and Machine Learning Toolbox
-  - [Add any additional MATLAB toolboxes required]
 - RStudio (for R Markdown processing)

 ## 6. Notes for Researchers